vacp2p/nescience-testnet/README.md

   help  Print this message or the help of the given subcommand(s)
 ```

+> [!NOTE]
-The Token program manages its accounts in two categories.
+> The Token program manages its accounts in two categories.
 Meaning, all accounts owned by the Token program fall into one of these types.
-- Token definition accounts: these accounts store metadata about a token, such as its name, total supply, and other identifying properties.
+> - Token definition accounts: these accounts store metadata about a token, such as its name, total supply, and other identifying properties.
 They act as the token’s unique identifier.
-- Token holding accounts: these accounts hold actual token balances.
+> - Token holding accounts: these accounts hold actual token balances.
 In addition to the balance, they also record which token definition they belong to.

 #### Creating a new token